 Renting in Cyprus

-If you’re thinking of living in Cyprus for just a year or two, it’s probably best value to rent a property.
-Even if you’re coming long-term and plan to buy, it may well be worthwhile taking out a short-term rental agreement on somewhere fairly central in the area you plan to live in.
-This gives you a chance to get to know the region, to chat to locals who may advise you, and to explore the different estate agencies who can offer a variety of styles and prices of housing in Cyprus.
+If you’re thinking of living in Cyprus for just a year or two, it’s probably best value to rent at first.
+Even if you’re coming long-term and plan to buy, it may well be worthwhile taking out a short-term rental agreement to start with.
+Look for somewhere fairly central in the area you plan to live in.
+This gives you a chance to get to know the region.
+It means you can chat to locals who may advise you.
+You can also explore the different estate agencies who can offer a variety of styles and prices of housing in Cyprus.

-Finding property to rent for a year or two is fairly easy, and usually rather less expensive than in most of Europe.
-Property in Cyprus is traditionally owned by women, and passed down to daughters as dowry; hence there are plenty of houses and flats waiting for young girls to claim their inheritance.
+Finding property to rent for a year or two is fairly easy.
+It is usually rather less expensive than in most of Europe.
+Women traditionally own property in Cyprus, and pass it down to daughters as dowry.
+However this is changing as the island modernises.
+However there are still some houses and flats waiting for young girls to claim their inheritance.
 Long-term rentals can be more difficult, depending on your requirements.
 Prices vary by area as well as by kind of house, and also – since it’s Cyprus – on who you know.

 Buying a house in Cyprus

 Buying property is possible, although non-Cypriots need written permission to do so.
 This is generally granted without problems.
 Make sure you find a good lawyer if you are buying a house in Cyprus.
-If you use an estate agent, they may try to convince you that you don’t need a lawyer, or that you can use their own one.
+If you use an estate agent, they may try to convince you that you don’t need a lawyer, or that you can use theirs.
 This is a bad idea.
-Surveys are not generally done so you may also need to find or employ a builder to advice you on the state of a house you would like to buy.
+Surveys are not generally done.
+So you may also need to find or employ a builder to advise you on the state of a house you would like to buy.
+Housing in Cyprus varies enormously in its structure and safety.

-Some people buy land and then have a house built to their specifications; this may be the most inexpensive and satisfying solution, but be prepared for a long wait, since time schedules in Cyprus can be more Middle Eastern than European.
+Some people buy land and then have a house built to their specifications.
+This may be the most inexpensive and satisfying solution, but be prepared for a long wait.
+Schedules in Cyprus can be more Middle Eastern than European.
+Also check the builders’ credentials.
+There have been many horror stories of builders running away with vast sums of money.
+There are also stories of non-existent or ‘lost’ deeds to properties.
+This sometimes happens when houses are not built to correct specification.